 Most students interested in becoming an ophthalmologist begin their career by completing a bachelor's degree that includes some science courses in the curriculum.
 Students must then complete a Doctor of Medicine (M.D.) program in order to begin practicing.
+For M.D. programs, students must undertake an internship and a residency.
 Students may also pursue an advanced, scientific degree in the field, such as the Doctor of Philosophy in Ophthalmology.
+For these programs, a thesis defense is required.

 Doctor of Medicine